 The good news is that you can reach out to drug treatment centers whether you are addicted or experiencing a dependency on a drug.
 It doesn’t matter.
 The staff is there to help those struggling regardless of the severity of the situation.

 Typically, the treatment is the same for addiction and dependency.
-Both require some form of slow detox with different levels of monitoring.
+Both require some form of slow drug detox treatment with different levels of monitoring.
 Those struggling with drug dependence are more likely to go through outpatient treatment rather than inpatient.

 The terms often get used interchangeably, but there is a difference between addiction and dependence.